ST. THOMAS SPEAKERS

 Ashley Scales, Admissions Counselor and Student Ambassador Coordinator, can speak on the Admissions Process and organizing a student group.

 Dr. Stacy Sewell, Professor of History, can speak on U.S. Women's History and History of Affirmative Action.
 Dr. Sewell also organizes study abroad programs for the division of social sciences.

 Dr. Michael Shaw, Professor of Education, can speak on Literacy and Reading, Family Involvement in Education and Teaching Struggling Readers.

 Joanne Sullivan, Financial Aid Counselor, can speak on the Financial Aid Process

 Dr. Maria Roglieri, Professor of Foreign Languages, can speak on Dante & Music.

-Dr. Robert Schelin, Professor Emeritus, can speak on The Presidency, Political Conventions and Elections, and Local History.
+Dr. Robert Schelin, Professor Emeritus of History, can speak on The Presidency, Political Conventions and Elections, and Local History.